 In this post, you’ll learn some key challenges you may face in managing finances for a religious organization.
 You’ll also learn how you can meet these challenges

 to help your house of worship maintain a clean balance sheet (and accountability to your community).

 KEEP ACCURATE RECORDS AND AUTOMATICALLY RENCONCILE BALANCES.

 Much of your income may arrive in the form of cash.
 Weekly collection plates, for example, contain almost all cash, plus the occasional check.
 Fundraising events, such as carnivals or yard sales, also often bring in primarily cash.

 In the absence of careful controls, it’s easy to misplace or miscount cash.
 You won’t have an accurate view of recent expenses until you receive receipts from all church employees and volunteers, introducing delays and complications to your expense reporting process.
+The solution:

 By reducing the amount of checks and cash that move back and forth in a congregation’s accounting system, you can reduce the chance of errors — while also decreasing the time volunteers and employees spend on financial management.
+Pro tips:

 - Automate the process with smart platforms and tools that create a simpler solution.

 - Document policies that are accessible by mobile app and make life easier for you — and also help onboard new staff and volunteers.